-If you’re in the feverish process of applying for options as a recent or soon-to-be graduate, keep counselling in mind.
-Make use of your student ID while you can; don’t be afraid to turn to your university’s free counselling services.
-Counselling can offer integral support while you navigate unknown territory and the realm of rejection.
+If you’re in the feverish process of applying for options as a recent or soon-to-be graduate, keep counseling in mind.
+Make use of your student ID while you can; don’t be afraid to turn to your university’s free counseling services.
+Counseling can offer integral support while you navigate unknown territory and the realm of rejection.

 The University of Auckland offers a UniWellbeing eTherapy Programme for enrolled students.
 The online course is designed for those experiencing mild to severe stress, anxiety, worry, low mood or depression.
 Struggling to cope with rejection or feeling anxious, depressed, or worried over post-grad life is far more common than you think.

 The UniWellbeing programme runs for five weeks.
 A new course begins every three, meaning there are no huge delays in signing up.
 As it’s an online course, it can be completed from the comfort of your own home.
 It’s a great option for people who are struggling to come to terms with their anxiety and don’t like the face-to-face element of traditional counseling.
 Students are contacted weekly by one of the counseling team and complete questionnaires.
 The course teaches you techniques to help manage your worry and often requires 20 minutes a day of practice.

 If you’re interested in the course, send an email to email@example.com.